pont-us/compare_csv/README.md

-# compare_csv
+# comparedecimal

 A tool to determine whether delimited text files contain essentially the same numerical data.

 ## Installation

-The `compare_csv` package can be installed from source by running `pip3 install .` or `python3 setup.py` within its directory.
-As well as the package `compare_csv`, this will install the command line utility `compare-csv`.
+The `comparedecimal` package can be installed from source by running `pip3 install .` or `python3 setup.py` within its directory.
+As well as the package `comparedecimal`, this will install the command line utility `comparecsv`.

 ## Command-line usage

-`compare-csv` is a command line utility for finding duplicates among delimited textual files containing numerical data (e.g. CSV files), even when the string representations of the data differ.
+`comparecsv` is a command line utility for finding duplicates among delimited textual files containing numerical data (e.g. CSV files), even when the string representations of the data differ.

-`compare-csv` takes as its arguments two delimited files with the same layout (i.e. same number of rows and columns) and compares them field by field.
+`comparecsv` takes as its arguments two delimited files with the same layout (i.e. same number of rows and columns) and compares them field by field.
 For each pair of corresponding fields, it determines a level of
 equality: